+- Your choices

+- Was what happened against equality law?

+- · Complaining to the employer:

+- Making an informal complaint

-- If a worker complains to you
+- Raising a formal grievance

-- What you can do if you find that there has been unlawful discrimination
+- Alternative Dispute Resolution

 - Monitoring the outcome

-- The questions procedure, which someone can use to find out more information from you if they think they may have been unlawfully discriminated against, harassed or victimised.
-The questions procedure will be abolished on 6 April 2014.
-However it will still apply to events that happened before that date and a worker can ask you questions about events that happened on or after that date.
+- The questions procedure, which you can use to find out more information from an

+employer if you think you may have been unlawfully discriminated against,

+harassed or victimised.
+The questions procedure was abolished on 6 April 2014.

+However it will still apply to events that happened before that date and you can

+still ask an employer questions about events that happened on or after that date.

-- Key points about discrimination cases in a recruitment situation
+- Key points about discrimination cases in a work situation:

 - Where claims are brought

-- Time limits for bringing a claim
+- Time limits for making a claim

 - The standard and burden of proof

-- What the Employment Tribunal can order you to do - More information about defending an Employment Tribunal case.
+- What the Employment Tribunal can order your employer to do.

+- Where to find out more about making a n Employment Tribunal claim